zikunz/tp/docs/UserGuide.md

 ## 2. Features

+Section 2 will explain the features available in easyLog.

 ###### Notes about the command format:

 * Word(s) in UPPER_CASE is / are parameter(s) to be entered by the user. e.g. In `add n/CUSTOMER_NAME`, `CUSTOMER_NAME`